 - Kid 1 walks into the playroom where Kid 2 has been playing peacefully for 20 minutes.
 She kicks over the toys that were being played with and walks out and it feels like World War 3 has just broken out.

 - The girls have been playing nicely taking turns with their favourite toy or sharing it.
 Then suddenly I hear screams, I rush to see what the problem is and they are both grabbing the same toy and pulling, claiming ‘You had it for longer than me’ ‘It’s my turn’.

-Recently, I’ve become aware that the problem isn’t actually the problem and I’m trying to fix a problem that isn’t the root one.
+Recently, I’ve become aware that the problem isn’t actually the root problem and I’m trying to fix a problem that isn’t the root one.
 If I can get to the root and deal with it, I can teach my children skills that they can use to solve fights when I’m not around.